lukawarren/MinOS/README.md

 * Make

 ## Building with Docker
-First downlaod the project and build the toolchain with:
+First download the project and build the toolchain with:
 ```
 git clone https://github.com/TheUltimateKerbonaut/MinOS
 cd MinOS